digikar99/polymorphic-functions/README.md

 This problem also arises with [static-dispatch](https://github.com/alex-gutev/static-dispatch) and [inlined-generic-functions](https://github.com/guicho271828/inlined-generic-function).
 The way to avoid it is to either maintain discipline on the part of the user (the way polymorphic-functions [currently] assumes) or to seal domains (the way of fast-generic-functions and sealable-metaobjects).

 Inlining especially becomes necessary for mathematical operations, wherein a call to `generic-+` on SBCL can be a 3-10 times slower than the optimized calls to `fixnum +` or `single-float +` etc. `generic-cl` (since `static-dispatch` version 0.5) overcomes this on SBCL by using `sb-c:deftransform`; for portable projects, one could use `inlined-generic-functions` [superseded by `fast-generic-functions`] subject to the limitation that there are no separate classes for (array single-float) and (array double-float) at least until SBCL 2.1.1.

+### Advanced Usage aka Parametric Polymorphism

+In addition to subtype-polymorphism described above (under [Basic Usage](#basic-usage)), PF also provides support for parametric-polymorphism in the following sense: type-lists and return-type allows a type-specifier of the form `(type-like parameter type-parameterizer)`.
+A parameter `x` when indicated to have such a type-specifier implies `(typep x (type-parameterizer parameter))` at runtime. `parameter` is expected to be one of the parameters in the lambda-list of the polymorph.

+See [this](https://github.com/digikar99/polymorphic-functions/blob/master/src/misc-tests.lisp#L497) for an example.
+While this seems to provide no additional "power", this can provide greater type safety; sometimes at the cost of runtime performance (unless inlined).

+A `type-parameterizer` should be bound to a function (or generic-function or polymorph or ... - can it be a lambda?) that takes the object as input at runtime, and returns a type-specifier.
+At compile time, it takes a type-specifier as input, and is expected to return a type-specifier.
+The two cases can be distinguised by the value of `*compiler-macro-expanding-p*`.

+Unstable aka undefined-behavior according to CLHS: For code in the inner scopes of the polymorph, a `type-like` declaration is provided with example usage in [src/misc-tests.lisp](src/misc-tests.lisp).

 ### Limitations